adanalvarez/semgrep-llm-advisor/README.md

 2. **Configure Repository Variables and Secrets:**

-- In your repository settings, add a variable named AWS_REGION with your desired region (e.g., us-east-2).
+- In your repository settings, add a variable named AWS_REGION with your desired region (e.g., us-east-2) and a variable named MODEL_ID with your desired foundational model (e.g., `us.anthropic.claude-3-5-haiku-20241022-v1:0`).
 - Under repository secrets, add a secret named AWS_ROLE containing your AWS role ARN.

 3. **Customize Inputs as Needed:**